Geography

 • Educational visits support learning outside of the classroom.
 At Roseberry, children have opportunities to explore the local area including within the school grounds, in our outdoor learning areas.

-• Trips beyond the immediate area are used to provide new experiences and deepen knowledge and understanding e.g. walk along river Tees supports understanding of a river’s features and the opportunity to see a waterfall at first hand
+• Trips beyond the immediate area are used to provide new experiences and deepen knowledge and understanding e.g. walk along River Tees supports understanding of a river’s features and the opportunity to see a waterfall at first hand

 • Use of the virtual world is used to enhance children’s real life experiences and develop their cultural capital